ankush-me/SynthText/README.md

 **Synthetic Scene-Text Image Samples**
 ![Synthetic Scene-Text Samples](samples.png "Synthetic Samples")

-The library is written in Python.
+The code in the `master` branch is for Python2.
+Python3 is supported in the `python3` branch.

 The main dependencies are:

 ```
 pygame, opencv (cv2), PIL (Image), numpy, matplotlib, h5py, scipy